kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

    ![json](./images/DNAC-ImportImageRepo.png?raw=true "Import JSON")

 3. You then indicate whether the file is Cisco or 3rd Party and click import.
-4. The file will then import into Cisco Catalyst Center.
+4. The file will then import into Catalyst Center.

    ![json](./images/DNAC-ImportedImageRepo.png?raw=true "Import JSON")